-That brick wall probably looked good at some point, but then someone covered over it with paint.
+That brick wall probably looked good at some point, but then someone covered it with paint.
 Why?
 Who knows.
 We could sit around questioning the aesthetic preferences of someone else till we’re blue in the face.
 But at the end of the day, that classic brick surface still has a layer of old, rubbery garbage smeared across it, and we still want to restore the original look.
 It’s a challenge, so we wrote this article on how to remove paint from brick without ruining it.

 Table of Contents

-Inspect Before You Quote
+How to Remove Paint from Brick: Inspect Before You Quote

 Unfortunately, the top 10 “stubborn jobs” list probably includes paint removal from brick.
 Many DIYers have begun the job only to be disappointed with the results.
 Or, perhaps they’ve been pleased with the results, but have unwittingly weakened the brick in the process.